Brazil's defiant Lula expected to surrender to police Saturday

 He left office with sky-high approval rate of 83 percent and was once called “the most popular politician on Earth” by former U.S. President Barack Obama.

-Additional reporting by Lisandra Paraguassú and Ricardo Brito in Brasilia; Writing by Anthony Boadle; Editing by Michael Perry
+Additional reporting by Lisandra Paraguassú and Ricardo Brito in Brasilia; Writing by Anthony Boadle; Editing by Michael Perry and Franklin Paul